ihsn/sdcAppDocs/setup.rst

 	If the data has a hierarchical structure, e.g., individuals in households, the variable that defines this hierarchy needs to be selected as hierarchical identifier (see also the Section `Risk`).
 This could be for instance a household ID.
+The hierarchical identifier needs to be unique for each hierarchical unit (e.g., household) in the complete dataset and the same for each member of the hierarchical unit (e.g., household member).
+	The hierarchical identifier can be of any type, but it is recommended not to use a string variable.
+Only one variable can be selected as hierarchical identifier.
-The hierarchical identifier needs to be a unique ID in the complete dataset and the same for each member of the hierarchical unit (household).
-If the unique hierachical indentifier is composed of several variabels, e.g., a geographical identifier, such as region, and a household ID which is unique within regions but not across, a unique hierarchical identifier needs to generated before importing the data into *sdcApp*.
+	If the unique hierachical indentifier is
+	composed of several variabels, e.g., a geographical identifier, such as region, and a household ID which is unique within regions but not across, a unique hierarchical identifier needs to generated before importing the data into *sdcApp*.
 This can be done in a software of choice by concatenating the different components.
-	The household identifier can be of type ...
 6.  **PRAM**
 	If some variables are considered for application of the PRAM method (see `PRAM <anon.html#PRAM>`__), they need to be specified at this stage.
-PRAM variables can be of type.
+PRAM variables must be of type factor.
 7.  **Delete**
 	Variables that need to be deleted from the dataset for release, such as direct identifiers, need to be selected here.
 Variables to be deleted can be of any type.